goes to Home Page

 Reunion commercial

-To date, we have had 12 Reunion Committee meetings — and you are welcome to attend any of those upcoming.
-They are always held on a Saturday, at 1:00 pm, at the restaurant just east of Bowlorama, on Route 422, in Exeter Township:
+To date, we have had 22 Reunion Committee meetings — and you are welcome to attend any of those upcoming.
+They are customarily held on a Saturday, at 1:00 pm, at the restaurant just east of Bowlorama, on Route 422, in Exeter Township:

 The Breakfast Hut